 We can help you to negotiate time away from work or school so that you can attend these events, if needed.
-It is vital that everybody who is part of the Programme Team 2017 can make these dates.
+It is important that everybody who is part of the Programme Team 2018 can attempt to make these dates.

 Section 2 – Your Creative Work

 What kind of creative writing, illustrating or storytelling do you like to do?
 What would you want to work on as your speciality if you joined us on the Programme?
 This is where you tell us about it.

 Section 3 – Likes and Influences